lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 The [loop stack]({{< relref ".#loop-stack" >}}) is accessed by executing `LOOP` and `LOOPI` instructions.
 Important events for it are tracked at those instructions, rather than separately.

+#### Flags

+Each flag in each flag group should be set to one from zero by some instruction.
+Similarly, each flag in each flag group should be cleared to zero from one by some instruction.

 ### Instruction-based coverage

 As a processor, much of OTBN's coverage points are described in terms of instructions being executed.